Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: First- and higher-order perturbations and running consistency equations

 This relation differs from the standard inflation relation $r=-8 n_T$ by $\deltazero$, this is a supposedly small quantity, proportional to the GB term

+The amplitude of scalar perturbations is an additional observable normalization, not only a derived quantity.
+To the same leading slow-roll order used in this work, we define

+where the star denotes evaluation at horizon crossing for the pivot scale.
+Combining Eq.~\eqref{eq:As} with the leading expression for $r$ gives

+Thus the observed value of $A_s$ fixes the overall scale of the potential once a point $(n_S,r)$ in the parameter scan has been selected.
+For the monomial potential $V=\lambda\varphi^n/n$, this implies

+Corrections involving the scalar sound speed and the full Horndeski normalization are beyond the leading slow-roll truncation used here; Eq.~\eqref{eq:As} is the normalization appropriate to the same approximation as Eqs.~\eqref{e0033}--\eqref{e0035}.
+Similar questions about the scalar-field evolution and the Hubble scale in Einstein--Gauss--Bonnet inflation have been discussed, for example, in Ref.~\cite{Oikonomou:2021kql}.

-It turns out that we can express observable quantities like the scalar and tensor power spectrum, the spectrum index and tensor/scalar ratio in terms of $v,f_1,f_2$ (evaluated at $\varphi=\varphi_i$).
-For instance, the tensor spectrum index and the tensor/scalar ratio are given by
+It turns out that we can express observable quantities like the scalar and tensor power spectrum, the spectrum index and tensor-to-scalar ratio in terms of $v,f_1,f_2$ (evaluated at $\varphi=\varphi_i$).
+For instance, the tensor spectrum index and the tensor-to-scalar ratio are given by

 meanwhile the scalar spectral index is written as